^

 • Eastern origin

-At observation for 3-7 years for 23 patients responding to interferon treatment, an exacerbation was detected in 3, while 20 remained HBeAg-negative and asymptomatic, and 13 became HBsAg-negative.
+In a 3-7 year follow-up of 23 patients who responded to interferon treatment, relapse was detected in 3, while 20 remained HBeAg-negative and asymptomatic and 13 became HBsAg-negative.

 HBeAg- and HBV DNA negative patients

-These patients are characterized by a more advanced age and a later stage of liver disease.
-Specific treatment for this category of patients is not, it is mostly symptomatic and includes the whole complex of known drugs.
-Ursodeoxycholic acid - a safe, non-toxic hydrophilic bile acid - weakens the effect of toxic bile acids, delayed in patients with hepatocellular lesions.
+These patients are characterized by older age and a more advanced stage of liver disease.
+There is no specific treatment for this category of patients, it is mainly symptomatic and includes a full range of known agents.
+Ursodeoxycholic acid, a safe, non-toxic hydrophilic bile acid, reduces the effect of toxic bile acids retained in patients with hepatocellular damage.
 In a daily dose of 500 mg, it reduces the activity of serum transaminases in patients with chronic hepatitis.
-In some cases, anti-HBe is detected, but in the presence of HBV-DNA in the serum.
+In some cases, anti-HBe are detected, but in the presence of HBV DNA in the serum.

-HBsAg-positive patients with chronic hepatitis or cirrhosis, especially men older than 45, regularly undergo a preventive checkup for the early detection of hepatocellular carcinoma, when liver resection is possible.
-Serum a-fetoprotein and ultrasound are examined at 6-month intervals
+HBsAg-positive patients with chronic hepatitis or cirrhosis, especially men over 45 years of age, should undergo regular preventive examination for early detection of hepatocellular carcinoma, when liver resection is possible.
+Serum alpha-fetoprotein and ultrasound examination are performed at 6-month intervals.

 You are reporting a typo in the following text: